Vertical farming: What you need to know

 Aeroponics

 Aeroponics farming systems grow on moist air or mist.
-You will suspend the plant roots in moist air that has fine sprayers that constantly supply it with a nutrient rich solution.
+You will suspend the plant roots in moist air that has fine sprayers that constantly supply it with a nutrient-rich solution.
 The system is the most efficient if you want to conserve water.
 Studies show that it uses 90% less water than hydroponics.
 Besides, it uses less than 60% of fertilizers while getting 45-75% more yields.
 In addition, these crops observe more minerals making the plants healthier and nutritious.

 Aquaponics

-Types of vertical farming
+Types of Vertical Farming

 How does aeroponic vertical farming function?